javiabellan/biblia/docs/cli_tools/1_dirs.md

 ## 🔎 indexed search: `updatedb` + `locate`

+- locate is FreeBSD includes locate as part of the base system.
+- In Linux, the old implementation of locate is in the mlocate package, the current implemetation is plocate

 1. `$ sudo updatedb` compiles some sort of indexed database for quickly searching.
 Usually updated daily via `cron` or systemD timers.
 2. `$ locate some_file` uses the database for quickly searching.
 (Actually is `plocate`)